ologn-tech/picast/README.rst

 -----

 .. code-block::
-    $ python3 pycast.py
+    $ python3 picast.py

-Then, search for the wireless display named "pycast" on the source device you want to cast.
+Then, search for the wireless display named "picast" on the source device you want to cast.
 Use "12345678" for a WPS PIN number.
 It is recommended to initiate the termination of the receiver on the source side.